Maya Schuldiner: Formation and function of contact sites

 Organelle communication is instrumental in coordinating cellular function and maintaining homeostasis.
 One way by which organelles communicate is by forming contact sites of close apposition between their respective membranes.
 In the last years, Schuldiner's group has expanded the understanding in this field: discovering new contact sites and their tethers and functions such as the vacuole-mitochondria contact; the mitochondria-peroxisome contact, the inclusion body-lipid droplet contact, and the nucleus-mitochondria contact.

 They characterized the first contact site regulator; uncovered new functions for the ER-Mitochondria contact site; identified a new lipid droplet subpopulation sitting at defined cellular contact sites; recognized a new tether for the contact site between ER and Golgi membranes; and created a new tool to visualize contact sites and used it to systematically screen all contact sites for their resident proteins.

 Schuldiner's studies have dramatically increased the number of known contact sites, the tethers that form them, and their regulators as well as the molecules that transfer through these specialized domains.

-Tool creation

-To systematically explore cell biology in increasing resolution and throughput, her group also constantly create new tools and approaches as well as optimize existing ones.
-In the last years they have made major technological breakthroughs in the field of yeast systematic screening: In collaboration with the lab of Michael Knop, they created a powerful new collection of yeast strains that enables anyone to introduce any genetic modification of choice into the entire proteome in under a month.
-This tool, termed SWAp Tag (SWAT), is already changing the way that yeast biology is performed; utilizing the SWAT technology they, and others, have already been making numerous new yeast libraries for various applications.

-Together with the lab of John Briggs, her group invented an approach to screen for phenotypes with electron microscopy resolution that they call MultiCLEM now being developed in her lab also for use in mammalian cells.

-Another major innovation from her scientific work with Nevan Krogan is Epistatic MiniArray Profiles (E-MAPs), a high-density genetic interaction mapping strategy that quantitatively measures aggravating and alleviating interactions between gene pairs.
-This approach, first applied to the yeast early secretory pathway, has since been extended to additional gene networks in yeast and higher eukaryotes, enhancing the understanding of complex biological systems.